Indautxu: Infrastructure

-Indautxu has several public and private healthcare facilities, among them the Indautxu public health center and the Bombero Etxaniz healthcare centre, both part of the Osakidetza network.
-Private centres include the Indautxu Clinic, founded in 1954.
-The quarter houses government institutions such as the Regional Service of Ports of Biscay and the main public attention offices for the Basque Government, Zuzenean.
-Located in the Moyua Plaza by the border with Abando is located the regional Treasury Department delegation of the Spanish government.
-The quarter also houses a delegation of the Biscayan regional government, located in a glass building by the Bizkaia Plaza.
+Indautxu has several public and private healthcare facilities.
+These include the Indautxu public health centre and the Bombero Etxaniz healthcare centre, both part of the Osakidetza network.
+Private facilities include the Indautxu Clinic, founded in 1954.

+The quarter also contains several public institutions.
+Among them are the Regional Service of Ports of Biscay and Zuzenean, the public service offices of the Basque Government.
+At Plaza Elíptica, near the border with Abando, is the regional Treasury Department delegation of the Spanish government.
+A delegation of the Biscayan regional government is also located in the quarter, in a glass building at Bizkaia Plaza.

-The quarter is served by numerous Bilbobus lines connecting with the rest of the city, as well as various regional Bizkaibus lines.
-The Indautxu station of Metro Bilbao, the city rapid transit system is located by the Indautxu Plaza.
-The northern end of the quarter is served by the Euskalduna tram stop, located in the Abandoibarra Avenue and close to the river.
+Indautxu is served by numerous Bilbobus routes connecting it with the rest of the city, as well as by several regional Bizkaibus lines.
+The Indautxu station of the Bilbao Metro is located by Indautxu Plaza.
+The northern end of the quarter is served by the Euskalduna stop of the Bilbao tram, on Abandoibarra Avenue and close to the estuary.